 During the Millennium, only those mortals who humbly accept the rule and reign of God/Jesus on earth, and who acknowledge that they are undeserving sinners, will be able to enter the new, pristine, and unspoiled heavens and earth that will be created after the Millennium is over (Revelation 12:1,5) and after this present creation has been destroyed (2 Peter 3:10,12).
-This new heavens and earth will be part of a brand new Creation, out of nothing, and it will be perfect for eternity, never to be spoiled or infected by sin.
+Presumably, they will receive glorified bodies as they enter the new heavens and earth, which will be part of a brand new Creation, out of nothing.
+That brand new Creation will be perfect for eternity, never to be spoiled or infected by sin.

 Return to Email Questions and Ted’s Responses

 Go to Ted’s Bible Commentaries and Other Links